nogabenjaa1/nogabenjaa1/README.md

 <p>I am a Computer Science undergraduate student with one year of experience as an independent developer.
 I possess strong problem-solving skills and adaptability, and I am passionate about continuously learning new development methodologies.</p>
 <h2></h2>

-<p>I am currently refining my knowledge of Python while learning languages such as C and PHP.<br>
+<p>I am currently refining my knowledge of Python while learning languages such as C and PHP.
+<p>My goal is to become a Full Stack Developer, mastering both frontend and backend technologies to create complete and efficient solutions.</p><br>
 "It's never enough when you're passionate; keep learning."</p>
 <h2>Some Programming Languages I use:</h2>
 <a href="https://www.python.org" target="blank">